hrydgard/ppsspp/docs/jit_ideas.md

 though turns out a bit less easy than hoped due to the fact that stp has a more limited range of offsets than normal stores.
 Can be fixed by generating an offset in a temp register...
+But we still then have the problem of voffset, that reorders the registers to a more SIMD-compatible setup.

 DONE: register ordering fixed in this case, now just need the offset stuff.
 DONE: register allocation ordering also fixed for 3-op instructions like vadd.q.
+NOT DONE: actually using stp instructions

 ### Use ldp in MapRegsAndSpillLockV